-The following is a schedule of property leased under capital leases by major class in the business-type activities at June 30, 2012 (in thousands):
+The following is a schedule of property leased under capital leases by major class in the business-type activities at June 30, 2013 (in thousands):

-Ви siness-type

-Activities

-Structures and improvements \$ 759

-Equipment 2,265

-Less: Accumulated amortization (1,859)

-Total net of amortization \$ 1,165

-As of June 30, 2012, capital lease annual amortization in the business-type activities is as follows (in thousands):

 Business-type Activities

+Equipment 2,270

+Less: Accumulated amortization (1,353)

+Total net of amortization \$ 917

+As of June 30, 2013, capital lease annual amortization in the business-type activities is as follows (in thousands):

+ess-type ivities

 Year ending June 30:

-2013 \$ 459

-2014 40
+2014 \$ 40

-Total requirements 499
+Total requirements 40

-Less: amount representing interest (39)
+Less: amount representing interest (3)

-Present value of remaining payments \$ 460
+Present value of remaining payments \$ 37

-NOTE 9 - LONG-TERM LIABILITIES
+NOTE 10 - LONG-TERM LIABILITIES

-Long-term obligations of the County consist of certificates of participation, tax-exempt commercial paper, loans payable, capital leases, compensated absences, and other liabilities.
-Capitalized lease obligations are described further in Note 8.
+Long-term obligations of the County consist of certificates of participation, lease revenue bonds, taxexempt commercial paper, loans payable, capital leases, compensated absences, and other liabilities.
+Capitalized lease obligations are described further in Note 9.

-Certificates of participation (COPs) are obligations of a public entity based on a lease agreement and are paid by lease payments from County departments/funds for use of the facilities or equipment constructed or purchased from the debt proceeds.
+Certificates of participation (COPs) and lease revenue bonds are obligations of a public entity based on a lease agreement and are paid by lease payments from County departments/funds for use of the facilities or equipment constructed or purchased from the debt proceeds.
 Tax-exempt commercial paper (TECP) is unsecured short-term promissory notes issued with maturities ranging from 2 to 270 days.